myOmikron/bbb-controller/README.md

 #### `endStream`

-This method stops a streamed bigbluebutton meeting's stream.
+This method stops a bigbluebutton meeting's stream.

 - Method: `POST`